screeps/docs/api/source/PowerCreep.md

 Game.powerCreeps['PowerCreep1'].delete();
 ```

 Delete the power creep permanently from your account.
 It should NOT be spawned in the world.
+The creep is not deleted
+immediately, but a 24-hours delete timer is started instead (see [`deleteTime`](#PowerCreep.deleteTime)).

 ### Return value